rajven/Eye/docs/Readme.en.md

 You need to specify the password in mysql and the database!

+Symmetric AES-128-CBC encryption is used to encrypt passwords to devices.
+It is necessary to generate a password and an initialization vector, enter in both configs:
+Password: pwgen 16
+Vector: tr -dc 0-9 </dev/urandom | head -c 16 ; echo ''

 6. Configuring apache and php:

 sed -i 's/short_open_tag = Off/short_open_tag = On/' /etc/php/7.4/apache2/php.ini